BECOME A PROFESSIONAL MEDIATOR!

 - Holding a debriefing session with a Center staff member or mentor after each observation and co-mediation session

 Mediator Active Status Requirements

-- Take a minimum of six hours of continuing education training offered either by the Center or a pre-approved provider.
+- Take a minimum of six hours of continuing education offered by DRC or a pre-approved provider.

 - At the Agency Director’s discretion, these requirements may be increased, if necessary, for the candidate to develop the requisite skills needed to mediate proficiently.